 You did a lot of genres in your career, like action, comedy, thriller, horror,… What is your favorite genre?

 I don’t have a favorite anything.
 The only favorites I have are Frank Sinatra as my favorite singer, Marcel Proust is my favorite writer, Johannes Vermeer is my favorite painter, there are many others that I love.
-One off the great reasons for me to come over to Belgium, is to see the work of René Magritte, Paul Delvaux and James Ensor.
+One of the reasons for me to come over to Belgium is to see the work of René Magritte, Paul Delvaux, and James Ensor.
 He has influenced my work as much as anything, especially the operas I’ve done.
 In fact, I copied some Ensor masks for this last opera that I did in Vienna.